aliabdi064/Bank-of-England/REPORT.md

 ### 4.4 Machine Learning Model Performance

-*   **Mean Absolute Error (MAE):** £170,705.87
+*   **Mean Absolute Error (MAE):** £63,208.12
-*   **Root Mean Squared Error (RMSE):** £1,431,486.19
+*   **Root Mean Squared Error (RMSE):** £90,829.07
-*   **R-squared (R2):** 0.1002
+*   **R-squared (R2):** 0.6057

-*   **Interpretation:** The R2 score of 0.1002 indicates that the model explains approximately 10% of the variance in house prices.
-While this suggests room for improvement, the model successfully identifies key influential factors.
-The high MAE and RMSE reflect the wide range of house prices and the inherent complexity of predicting them with the current feature set.
+*   **Interpretation:** The R2 score of 0.6057 indicates that the model explains approximately **60.57%** of the variance in house prices.
+This is a significant improvement, demonstrating that the enhanced data preprocessing and feature engineering have dramatically increased the model's ability to capture the underlying patterns in house prices.
+The reduced MAE and RMSE confirm that the model's predictions are now much closer to the actual values on average.

 ### 4.5 Feature Importance